Skip to main content

 Certificate of Achievement in the Assessment and Management of Minor Illness and Injury

-This comprehensive 16-week course is designed for nurses and allied healthcare professionals at Level 6 or Level 7.
-It provides training in the assessment, management, and care of minor injuries and illnesses.
+This course is for nurses and allied healthcare professionals at Level 6 or Level 7.
+You'll learn how to assess, manage, and care for patients with minor injuries and illnesses.

 Two nurses wearing uniform, standing in the mock hospital ward